 1.2.1 - New programmes/courses introduced during the Academic year

-Programme/Course Programme Specialization Dates of Introduction No Data Entered/No
+Programme/Course Programme Specialization Dates of Introduction

+No Data Entered/No

+No file uploaded.

 1.2.2 - Programmes in which Choice Based Credit System (CBCS)/Elective Course System implemented at the College level during the Academic year.